-Over 50 Million Children are Unaccompanied and separated are on the move: A must be priority for the international community
+Over 50 million children, unaccompanied and separated, are on the move: A must be priority for the international community

 Fifty million children around the world are on the move, fleeing from armed conflicts, violence, poverty and extreme weather.

-The Office of the United Nations High Commissioner for the Refugees in Geneva states that an unaccompanied child is a person who is under the age of eighteen, unless, under the law applicable to the child, majority is attained earlier and who is separated from both parents and is not being cared for by an adult who by law or custom has responsibility to do so.
+The Office of the United Nations High Commissioner for the Refugees in Geneva defines an unaccompanied child as a person who is under the age of eighteen, unless, under the law applicable to the child, majority is attained earlier and who is separated from both parents and is not being cared for by an adult who by law or custom has responsibility to do so.
 Because of their vulnerability, unaccompanied children seeking asylum should not be refused access to the territory.

 It should be noted that the United Nations Convention on the Rights of the Child, as well as the EU Charter on Fundamental Rights, declares that minors’s best interests must be a principal concern in all cases when considerating all children, whatever their citizenship (including stateless children) and residence status are.

 There is a huge range of factors that explain why children migrate, especially on their own.
 As a significant example, relating to the Afghan unaccompanied minors leaving their country to Europe, the International Migration for Migration (The UN Migration Agency) states in its World Migration Report 2018 that children were motivated to engage in journeys due to a combination of interrelated factors including poverty, insecurity, inadequate opportunities for education and employment and family and peer expectations.